IC27 Mock Test Sample 13

 d) Health officer

-18. Cashless cover reduces need for surplus _____.
+18. Cashless health cover minimizes need to keep surplus ______ .

 b) Medicines